ajaymahar/RetailPulse/README.md

 * logging is missing in this service, can be implement logger for monitoring.
 * Unit test/Benchmarking are missing.
 * and some other missing parts...
+* Can make more configurable or access the required fields via ENV Var.